PrestonWest87/NOC_IFC/Documentation/src/aiops_engine.md

     * Compiles a breakdown of affected device types and domains.

 ### `_determine_patient_zero(self, alerts)`
 **The Supreme Patient Zero Algorithm:** Traditional monitoring relies purely on timestamps to find the root cause.
 This fails due to varied SNMP/WMI polling cycles (a server might alert 2 minutes before the router that actually caused the outage).
-This algorithm bypasses the "polling cycle trap" using a weighted scoring matrix:
+This algorithm bypasses the "polling cycle trap" using a weighted scoring matrix.
+It forces all alerts—even isolated single events—through this loop to ensure perfectly consistent data structures:
 1.  **Topological Score:** `DOMAIN_WEIGHT * 1000`.
 (A core router inherently outranks a server).
 2.  **Severity Score:** Hard "Down" states or 100% packet loss add 500 points.
 "Warning" states add 100 points.
 3.  **Time Offset Penalty:** Subtracts points based on the seconds elapsed since the very first alert in the cluster, capped at 200 points.